Leah Remini Warring With Giovanni Ribisi Over Church Of Scientology

-Hollywood actor and lifelong scientologist Giovanni Ribisi wants the world to know he’s no fan of Leah Remini’s docuseries chronicling the controversial religion.
+Hollywood actor and lifelong scientologist Giovanni Ribisi wants the world to know he’s no fan of Leah Remini’s docu-series chronicling the controversial religion.

 “There’s a lot of money behind it,” Ribisi charged in a recent radio interview.
 “It’s turned into such a controversy to where you go out, you make a documentary about it.
 You know, the person who’s doing that is making money off it.”